Lindsay Lohan pleads not guilty to car crash charges

 Lohan's not guilty plea was entered in a Los Angeles court by her attorney.

-The "Liz & Dick" actress is on probation for a 2011 jewelry theft and could be sent to jail if she is found to have violated the terms of her probation.
+The "Liz & Dick" actress is on probation for a 2011 jewellery theft and could be sent to jail if she is found to have violated the terms of her probation.

 Los Angeles Superior Court Commissioner Jane Godfrey, who will also preside over Lohan's probation hearing, on Tuesday ordered the actress to attend a January 30 pretrial hearing.
 A date for Lohan's probation hearing will be set at that time.